Our in-house agency specializes in hotel marketing and restaurant marketing and we love selling out a great event.

 Your event promotion will require lots of words.
 If the words are concise, fun and outline the key selling points of your event, your advertisements will be more successful.
-Below is the copy production list Bee Loud gives our Head Storyteller for our food and beverage events.
+Below is the copy production list the in-house marketing agency gives our Head Storyteller for our food and beverage events.
 Each item on this list requires unique copy of varying lengths and styles.

 Your copy must always include a clear call to action, such as “buy tickets” or “call for reservations.”
 It is also imperative to add essential information, such as date, time and price – duh right?